 \section{Introduction}

-A classic problem in computer science is the following: Given a sequence $\pi$ of $n$ numbers, and a collection of $k$ parallel queues, can we sort $\pi$ using these queues?
+A classic problem in computer science is the following: Given a sequence $\pi$ of $n$ numbers, and a collection of parallel queues, can we sort $\pi$ using these queues?
+Throughout this paper, sorting means \emph{sorting into ascending order}.
 Queues operate on a First-In-First-Out(FIFO) principle.
-The elements of $\pi$ are, one by one, pushed into one of the $k$ queues, and the output sequence is generated by popping elements from one of the $k$ queues, one-by-one.
+The elements of $\pi$ are, one by one, pushed into one of the queues, and the output sequence is generated by popping elements from one of the queues, one by one.

-This problem was studied by Tarjan~\cite{tarjan1972sorting} inspired by a problem posed by Knuth~\cite{knuth68}, and also by Even and Itai~\cite{even1971queues}.
-It was studied even earlier by Schensted~\cite{schensted1961longest}, and later by Mallows~\cite{mallows1963patience} in context of certain card games (Patience and Floyd's game).
-It is known that we can sort $\pi$ if and only if the number of queues, $k$, is at least the length of the longest decreasing subsequence(LDS) of $\pi$~\cite{tarjan1972sorting}.
-It can achieved by using an algorithm called Patience sort~\cite{aldous1999longest}.
-This problem is related to the chromatic number of the Permutation graphs~\cite{golumbic2004algorithmic,even1971queues}: the length of the LDS of $\pi$ is equal to the chromatic number of a certain conflict graph of $\pi$, which is a permutation graph.
+This problem was studied by Tarjan~\cite{tarjan1972sorting}, inspired by a problem posed by Knuth~\cite{knuth68}, and also by Even and Itai~\cite{even1971queues}.
+It was studied even earlier by Schensted~\cite{schensted1961longest}, and later by Mallows~\cite{mallows1963patience} in the context of certain card games (Patience and Floyd's game).
+It is known that one can sort $\pi$ if and only if the number of queues is at least the length of the longest decreasing subsequence (LDS) of $\pi$~\cite{tarjan1972sorting}, and that Patience Sort~\cite{aldous1999longest} uses the minimum number of queues.
+The problem is related to the chromatic number of the permutation graph~\cite{golumbic2004algorithmic,even1971queues} of the sequence: the LDS of $\pi$ is equal to the chromatic number of a certain conflict graph of $\pi$, which is a permutation graph.
 It is also related to certain properties of the Young Tableaux~\cite{schensted1961longest,aldous1999longest}.